DivyanshArya09/Flavorly/README.md

-# Recipe app
+# Flavorly App

-RecipeX is a Flutter mobile application designed to provide users with a seamless experience in discovering and exploring recipes.
-Leveraging the power of Firebase and the Spoonacular API, RecipeX offers a vast database of recipes along with advanced filtering options based on nutrition preferences.
-With interactive animations and support for multiple themes, RecipeX aims to make the cooking journey enjoyable and convenient for users.
+Flavorly is a Flutter mobile application designed to provide users with a seamless experience in discovering and exploring recipes.
+Leveraging the power of Firebase and the Spoonacular API, Flavorly offers a vast database of recipes along with advanced filtering options based on nutrition preferences.
+With interactive animations and support for multiple themes, Flavorly aims to make the cooking journey enjoyable and convenient for users.

 ## Features